chrishah/short-read-processing-and-assembly/README.md

 ```

 </details>

+When run as above `quast` will produce a directory called `quast_results` that contains a html report.
+If you're working on a remote server make sure to download the entire `quast_results` directory.

+***TASK 6***
+> Try to assemble your data a few times with Minia, with different kmer sizes; trimmed reads vs. merged reads, etc, be creative.
+Make sure you change the output prefix between assemblies.
+Try to pick informative names - this will make your life easier in the long run.

 Assuming you've run Minia three times with a number of different k-mer sizes, but following the naming convention from above you could create a joint report for all (adjust if you did something else), for example if you have: